Fayoum Oasis - 3 Days

 Pyramids and Temples

-- Unique Burial Practices – The oasis is famous for its Faiyum Portraits—detailed, Roman-era portraits on wood placed on mummies
+- Unique Burial Practices – Fayoum is famous for its Roman-era Faiyum Portraits painted on wooden mummy panels.

-- Ancient Religious Center – It was a center for the cult of Sobek, the crocodile-headed god of ancient Egypt.
+- Ancient Religious Center – It was a major center for the worship of Sobek, the crocodile god.

-- Modern Significance: – The oasis continues to be an important agricultural region.
+- Modern Significance – Fayoum remains an important agricultural region today.

-- All transfers will be accompanied by our staff in air-conditioned comfort.
+- All transfers are accompanied by our staff and provided in air-conditioned comfort for a smooth, effortless experience throughout.

 Gallery